osisoft/Edge-Data-Store-Docs/V1/Overview/ModbusQuickStart.md

 }
 ```

-1. Enter the correct IP address and port for your Modbus data source.
+2. Enter the correct IP address and port for the Modbus TCP data source.
-2. Save the file with the name Modbus1DataSource.json.
+3. Save the file with the name Modbus1DataSource.json.
-3. Run the following curl script from the same directory where the file is located.
+4. Run the following curl script from the same directory where the file is located.
 **Note:** You should run the script on the same computer where the Edge Data Store is installed:

 ```bash